LL.M. Curriculum and Program Tracks

 - enhancing how you counsel clients when negotiating with U.S. businesses and entities

-- offering you externship opportunities with U.S. lawyers
+- offering you internship interaction with U.S. lawyers

 - facilitating a means to create your global network of contacts

-- providing opportunities to refine your English language skills
+- providing opportunities to refine and validate your English language skills

-- FLEXIBLE STUDIES (Track 1) enables students to customize their study and concentrate in particular areas, such as intellectual property, health law, land use and urban growth, conflict resolution and others, or to focus their study more generally across different areas.
+- FLEXIBLE STUDIES (Track 1) enables students to customize their study and concentrate in particular areas, such as intellectual property, health law, land use and urban growth, conflict resolution and others, or to personalize their studies.

 - BAR PREPARATION (Track 2) allows students to focus on the requirements necessary to sit for a bar exam in a qualifying state, such as Georgia or New York.
-Georgia now allows foreign-trained lawyers to sit for its exam after completing a bar-focused LL.M. curriculum – an opportunity that Georgia State Law helped advance.
+Georgia now allows foreign-trained lawyers to sit for its exam after completing a bar-focused LL.M. curriculum.

 Both tracks include skills-training options.